 With the much higher fuel costs these days, almost nobody has chosen to do this since around the year 2000.
 Back then, gas was much cheaper and we had many customers pick up their orders in person.
 This would only be cost effective now if you were in zone 2 (within a few hundred miles each way) of the cannery.

 You CAN make arrangements to pick up your order at the southern Idaho warehouse if you like.
 This must be scheduled into the regular production stream like all orders.

 Q: Can I pick up the food at your warehouse?

 A: No. We do not permit walk-in service at our location.
-The only product line that has any shipping charges associated is from Rainy Day Foods, and they are located in southern Idaho, everything else ships for free (or next to free) anyway.
+The only product line that can be picked up is at Rainy Day Foods, located in southern Idaho.
 If you are interested in customer pickup from Rainy Day, you can check Mapquest online to see how far you are from this location (Montpelier, Idaho).
 Remember, you'd have to drive both ways.
 We do not inventory these products (Rainy Day) at our facility.

 Q: What does it mean on your web site, "In Stock" on your list of products?

 A: This means the canneries are still shipping this product, these items are in stock and available.
 Every item and every order is subject to our current shipping times.
 All orders are filled on a first come, first serve basis.
 There are always orders being processed, which is why there are any shipping delays at all.
 We can only fill so many orders so fast.

 Q: Doesn't "In Stock" mean you can fill my order right away?

 A: Yes and no, this depends on how busy we are.
 In stock means that these items are currently still being filled by the cannery in the order received, and they are still available for new orders, but every order is subject to our current shipping times.